AnchorBlueTop/Personal-Machine-Learning-Model/README.md

 Essentially, once the loss values no longer improve at a significant rate (I typically use a threshold of less than **0.010 improvement over a 25-minute interval**), and there isn't a notable difference in the visual previews, it's time to move to the next step or phase.
 This data-driven approach is critical to avoid overfitting and achieve a high-quality result.

 #### My Three-Phase Training Process
 My methodology is broken down into three distinct phases, with progression between them governed by the data described above.

 ##### Phase 1: Generalization (Random Warp Enabled)
 *   **Objective:** To teach the model the general structure, expressions, and angles of the faces.
-Fine detail is not the priority.
 *   **Key Settings:** `Random Warp (RW)`: **Enabled**, `Flip DST faces randomly`: **Enabled**.

 ##### Phase 2: Refinement & Detail Acquisition (Random Warp Disabled)